-- 1. Overview.
+- Overview.
 Verizon offers the following performance Service Level Agreement ("SLA") to customers subscribing to Verizon's IP Contact Center Service.
 The SLA provides performance metrics for Verizon's IP Contact Center network, i.e., the backbone infrastructure of IP Contact Center services (for the purposes of this SLA, the "IPCC Network"), and covers Network Availability, Time To Repair ("TTR"), Network Jitter, and Network MOS. - 2.
 Demarcation.
-The IPCC Network Routing Architecture (see Attachment 1) identifies the IPCC Network components covered by this SLA.
-The demarcation points of this SLA are defined as the Verizon VoIP Network Gateways (Inbound) and the Verizon Gateways (Outbound) for TDM-terminated calls, and the Verizon VoIP Network Gateways (Inbound) and Session Border Controllers (Outbound) for TDM-to-IP-terminated calls.
-Associated originating and terminating Network infrastructure, such as Network switching and access facilities, are not covered by this SLA. - 3.
+The IPCC Network Routing Architecture (see Attachment 1) identifies the IPCC Network components covered by this SLA, and includes IPIVR Applications; that have been built, functionally tested, and deployed in the network by the customer or by Verizon.
+The demarcation points for the Network Jitter and Network MOS metrics of this SLA are defined as the Verizon VoIP Network Gateways for Inbound, and the Verizon Gateways Outbound_for TDM-terminated calls; and the Verizon VoIP Network-Gateways (Inbound) and Session Border Controllers (Outbound) for TDM-to-IP-terminated and IP Originated and IP Originated calls.
+The demarcation points for the Network Availability and Time To Repair ("TTR") metrics of this SLA include the Verizon-owned Long Distance Network Switches and infrastructure for TDM originated and terminated calls.
+Associated originating and terminating Network infrastructure such as Network switching and access facilities, are not covered by this SLA.
+All demarcation points are marked in red font and outlines. - 3.
 IP-IVR Applications.
 To the extent Customer's IPCC Services include IP-IVR, the application of this SLA to IP-IVR is subject to Customer's written certification that it has tested its IP-IVR applications and they are suitable for production traffic.

-4. IPCC Network Availability SLA
+4.3.
+IPCC Network Availability SLA

-The Network Availability SLA provides that the IPCC services (the "Service") is available to process calls at least 99.9% of the time as measured on a monthly basis by Priority 1 Trouble Ticket outage time.
+The Network Availability SLA provides that the IPCC services (the "Service") is available to process calls at least 99.99% of the time as measured on a monthly basis by Priority 1 Trouble Ticket outage time.

-The Service is considered not available for the number of minutes that a Trouble Ticket shows the Service was not available to Customer.
-The unavailable time starts when (i) the Customer opens a Priority 1 Trouble Ticket with Verizon Customer Support [(800) 900-0241 or other telephone number provided to Customer] [in the U.S. at 1-800-444-1111 or as otherwise specified directly to Customer or via Verizon's website; outside the U.S., at the telephone number specified directly to Customer or via Verizon's website] and (ii) provides Verizon with permission to test the affected Telephone Number(s).
+The Service is considered not_available for the number of minutes that a Trouble Ticket shows the Service was not available to Customer.
+The unavailable time starts when (i) the Customer opens a Priority 1 Trouble Ticket with Verizon Customer Support- [in the U.S. at 1-800-444-1111 or as otherwise specified directly to Customer or via Verizon's website; outside the U.S., at the telephone number specified directly to Customer or via Verizon's website] and (ii) provides Verizon with permission to test the affected Telephone Number(s).
 Upon Verizon's reasonable request, Customer will cooperate with and assist Verizon in the controlled testing of affected service elements.
 The unavailable time stops when the trouble ticket has been resolved and the Service is again available to Customer.